-Our response to the Health and Social Care Select Committee's inquiry on Social care: funding and workforce.
+Our evidence to the Health and Social Care Select Committee's inquiry on Social care: funding and workforce.

 The adult social care system in England needs fixing and has done for decades.
 Increasing numbers of people are unable to access social care, there are systemic and significant workforce issues and many care providers are at risk of collapse.

 The COVID-19 pandemic has revealed and exacerbated many of the long-standing problems facing the adult social care sector.
 The full effects of the pandemic are uncertain and will unfold over many months.
 What is certain, however, is that without funding and more fundamental reform, people and their families – as well as staff – will continue to suffer unnecessarily.